Other recent blogs

 Cloud benefits include:

-Cloud service providers regularly assess their products for security vulnerabilities and offer security updates on a rolling basis.
-Cloud computing is designed for data centric industries.
+- Increased data security: Cloud service providers regularly assess their products for security vulnerabilities and offer security updates on a rolling basis.
+Cloud Computing is designed for data centric industries.
 Consequently, the security credentials of cloud technology are growing at a faster pace than anything on-site infrastructure can offer.

-The banking industry is becoming increasingly competitive.
+- Improved customer insights: The Banking Industry is becoming increasingly competitive.
 There are challenger banks and fintechs that have expertise in certain financial verticals that pose significant challenges to traditional financial institutions.
 Open banking regulations like PSD2 means that banks need to improve their customer service to compete in a new environment.
 One of the ways traditional banks can compete is by using cloud technology to create richer insights and deliver better customer experience.

 Types of cloud computing